jkeisers1/jkeisers1/README.md

 ## Hi there! 👋

-I’m **Johannes Keisers**, a quantitative biophysics PhD graduate at University of Montpellier working on **data analysis, modelling, and simulations of biological systems**.
+I’m **Johannes Keisers**, a Biophysics PhD graduate at University of Montpellier working on **data analysis, modelling, and simulations of biological systems**.

-I build **end-to-end modelling and data analysis pipelines** — from raw experimental data to mechanistic models, simulations, and visualizations that help explain and predict biological behaviour.
+I build **end-to-end modelling and data analysis pipelines**: from raw experimental data to mechanistic models, simulations, and visualizations that help explain and predict biological behaviour.

 ---